openstf/minicap/jni/minicap-shared/README.md

 Checking out a single branch will easily take a few hours, but it is considerably faster than setting up a full mirror.

+### Saving disk space (optional)

+If you're sure that you'll never need to use the Android `repo` tool on a branch you've already checked out, you can save ~40-50% of disk space by deleting the `.repo` folder inside each branch.
+However, be very careful not to delete the mirror's `.repo`, since you'll probably want to update it at some point in the future.

 ### Building

 There's a `Makefile` in the `aosp` folder containing a build command for each SDK level and architecture we're interested in.
 If you're developing on Linux directly you may be able to `make` the libraries directly.